Assyrian exodus from Iraq: During Iraq War (2003–2011)

-Assyrians in post-Saddam Iraq have faced high rate of persecution by fundamentalist Sunnis since the beginning of the Iraq War.
+Assyrians in post-Ba'athist Iraq have faced high rate of persecution by fundamentalist Sunnis since the beginning of the Iraq War.
 By early August 2004 this persecution included church bombings, and fundamentalist groups' enforcement of Muslim codes of behavior upon Christians, e.g., banning alcohol, forcing women to wear hijab.
 The violence against the community has led to the exodus of perhaps as much as half of the community.
 While Assyrians only made just over 5% of the total Iraqi population before the war, according to the United Nations, Assyrians are over-represented among the Iraqi refugees (as much as 13%) who are stranded in Syria, Jordan, Lebanon, and Turkey.

-During Iraqi insurgency (2011–present)
+During Iraqi insurgency (2011–2017)

 By 2011, a large number of Assyrians had found refuge in their villages in Nineveh Plains and the Kurdistan Region.
 This led some Assyrians and Iraqi and foreign politicians to call for an Assyrian autonomous region in those areas.

 Starting from 2013, however, the rise of the Islamic State of Iraq and the Levant led to ethnic cleansing of the Assyrian people, including Assyrian refugees, in Iraq and Syria.
 This intensified following their Northern Iraq offensive in mid 2014.
 Most of the land that ISIS conquered in Northern Iraq was part of the Nineveh Plains, which had been the only area left in Iraq that was safe for the Assyrians.
 By August 2014, the Christian population of the Nineveh Plains was reduced by 60%, and almost all of the main population centers of the region were lost to ISIS.